R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

 - `policyConstraint` - A string which specifies the constraints that the enclave must meet in order to derive the corresponding private key and decrypt messages.
 The string should be in the [enclave constraints DSL](constraints.md) format.

 ### Using the KDS post office builder
-After creating an appropriate key spec, you can instantiate a post office using the [`PostOfficeBuilder`](api/-conclave%20-core/com.r3.conclave.client/-post-office-builder/index.html) class.
+After creating an appropriate key spec, you can instantiate a post office using the [`usingKDS`](api/-conclave%20-core/com.r3.conclave.client/-post-office-builder/using-k-d-s.html) method of the [`PostOfficeBuilder`](api/-conclave%20-core/com.r3.conclave.client/-post-office-builder/index.html) class.

 ```java
 import com.r3.conclave.client.PostOfficeBuilder;